aroberge/reeborg-world-creation/following-a-path.md

 This type of problem could be equally suitable for beginners, with a simple world like this one, or for very advanced students who have to find the shortest path to accomplish a given task in a maze-like world generated randomly each time it is run.

-> **Suggestion**: turn off the code highlighting if you follow along with coding on Reeborg's World, which is something I always recommend to do.
+> **Suggestion**: turn off the code highlighting if you follow along with coding on Reeborg's World, which is something I always recommend doing.

 ## Finding the path